Topics

 }

-The PS/2 data input is connected to PB1, and the data consists of a '0' start bit, eight data bits, a parity bit, and a '1' stop bit.
+The PS/2 data output is connected to PB1, and the data consists of a '0' start bit, eight data bits, a parity bit, and a '1' stop bit.
 This then needs to be converted to an ASCII character using a lookup table, Keymap[] to cater for the rather haphazard arrangement of codes on PS/2 keyboards:

 const uint8_t Keymap[] PROGMEM =